 UMBC’s Managerial Sciences Certificate Program prepares students for careers in business and government.
-This program is designed to supplement a liberal arts or science major; certificates must be earned concurrently with an undergraduate major.
+The program is open to any degree-seeking student at UMBC but is designed to supplement a liberal arts or science major; certificates must be earned concurrently with an undergraduate major.
 Students gain the combined benefits of their major program and a business program and have great success in obtaining employment and acceptance in top graduate and professional school programs.

 The Core Curriculum (18 credits):

 - ECON 101 – Principles of Microeconomics (credits: 3)